-The visit to another country has ended and I am writing these lines from a ferry plying between Hong Kong and Macau.
-Once again, I understand that I am not an amateurtravel in a hurry, because how can you understand and see something in 4 days?
-Therefore, this trip was for informational purposes only, and I got only a general idea of Hong Kong.
-On the other hand, where without it, next time it will be more or less clear where to go.
+I ended my visit to another country and I am writing these lines from a ferry plying between Hong Kong and Macau.
+Once again, I understand that I am not a fan of swooping travel, because it is really possible to understand and see something in 4 days.
+Therefore, this trip was for informational purposes, and I got only a general idea of Hong Kong.
+On the other hand, where without it, the next time it will be more or less clear where to go.

-I liked Hong Kong, although there are so many people in itthat Moscow now seems to me a deserted ghost town.
-There is Asia, with its smells and contrasts, and European civilization, and wildlife, and modern skyscrapers.
-But what is most encouraging is that a lot has been done for people and there is something to do on the weekend, besides shopping.
-In general, it is surprising how they were able to equip the mountain relief for life and squeeze everything out of it to the maximum, I repeatedly wanted to exclaim “well done!”
+I liked Hong Kong, although there are so many people in it that Moscow now seems to me a deserted ghost town.
+There is Asia with its smells and contrasts, and European civilization, and wild nature, and modern skyscrapers.
+But most of all, I am glad that a lot has been done for people and there is something to do on the weekend, in addition to shopping.
+In general, it's amazing how they were able to improve the mountain relief for life and squeeze everything out of it to the maximum, I repeatedly wanted to exclaim «well done!», and all this in such a short time (30 years seems to be all).

 The content of the article